-We’re not done talking about our 5 Year Anniversary.
-Instead, we’re going to drag it out for an entire month because we want to remember some awesome moments cemented in Sunski history.
-This week we’d like to travel back to 2012 when we got featured in Outside magazine and placed a huge bet on our first rounded style, the Dipseas.
+Founder’s Note: There are some awesome moments cemented in Sunski history.
+Here, we travel back to 2012 when fellow Sunski founder Michael and I were featured in Outside magazine wearing our clear frame sunglasses, the Originals, and placed a huge bet on our first rounded style, the Dipseas. —Tom Stewart, Sunski Co-Founder

 PART ONE RECAP